kitchej/TCPLib/Documentation/docs.md

 A TCP server that listens for and manages multiple TCP/IP client connections.

 If `max_clients` is 0, the server allows an unlimited number of connections.
 If `timeout` is None, the server socket has no timeout.

+The `on_connect` parameter is a callback function that will run for every new connection.
+Return 'False' to
+    disconnect the client.
+Two arguments will be passed to this function: A TCPClient object and the client's id

 ### TCPServer Properties
 - **addr:**